Mohamad2881/Attendance-System/README.md

 # Attendance-System
-real-time face recignition systme which detects and recognizes known faces using mobile camera and save the name and time into CSV file.
+real-time face recignition system which detects and recognizes known faces using mobile camera and save the name and time into CSV file.

 ## Requirments
 - opencv-python==4.5.2.52